 With its nihilistic undertones, a sour looking woman seems to be consumed within her own private rituals and absorbed in contemplation of her own body, so much so that sometimes it’s as though she fails to imagine anything exists beyond herself.
 In the series, ‘Sour-Puss’ borrows Jessica’s body and face to take us on a literal and metaphorical journey that is fundamentally marked by shaming, isolation, staining and an absurdist search for meaning and connection.

-The photographs and the drawings remind us of the escapist journey we imagine a closeted lesbian might make, in desperate pursuit to break free from the quotidian, the ‘normal’, the expected, so that she can at last catch a glimpse of who she might really be.
+The photographs and the drawings remind us of the escapist journey a person might take, in desperate pursuit to break free from the quotidian, the ‘normal’, the expected, so that they can at last catch a glimpse of who they might really be.